mactul/powermake/documentation.md

 ### Toolchain detection

-PowerMake infers the various toolchain programs to be used using everything it knows.
+PowerMake infers the various toolchain programs to be used, using everything it knows.
 Most of the time, just setting up the C compiler configuration (or the C++ compiler or the linker, etc...) will be sufficient for PowerMake to determinate the whole toolchain.

 > [!NOTE]